Provably Powerful Graph Neural Networks for Directed Multigraphs: Methods

 However, in combination with reverse MP and port numbering, ego IDs can detect cycles, scatter-gather patterns, and bipartite subgraphs, completing the list of suspicious patterns.
 In fact, it can be shown that a suitably powerful standard MPNN with these adaptations can distinguish any two non-isomorphic (sub-)graphs, and given a \emph{consistent} use of port-numbering they will not mistakenly distinguish any two isomorphic (sub-)graphs.
 GNNs fulfilling these two properties are often referred to as \emph{universal}.
 The crux of the proof is showing how the ego ID, port numbers, and reverse MP can be used to assign unique IDs to each node in the graph.
 Given unique node IDs, sufficiently powerful standard MPNNs are known to be universal \citep{loukas2019graph, abboud2020randomIDs}.

 \begin{theorem} Ego IDs combined with port numbering and reverse MP can be used to assign unique node IDs in connected directed multigraphs. \end{theorem}

-The idea of the proof is to show how a GNN can replicate a labeling algorithm that assigns unique node IDs to each node in an ego node's neighborhood.
-The labeling algorithm as well as the full proof are provided in Appendix \ref{app:proofs}.
-The universality of the adaptations now follows from this theorem.
+The idea of the proof is to show how a GNN can replicate a labeling algorithm that assigns unique IDs to each node in an ego node's neighborhood.
+The labeling algorithm as well as the full proof are provided \iftoggle{arxiv}{ in \cref{app:proofs}. }{ in the appendix. } The universality of the adaptations follows from this theorem.

-\begin{corollary} GIN with ego IDs, port numbering, and reverse MP can theoretically detect any directed subgraph patterns. \end{corollary}
+\begin{corollary} GIN with ego IDs, port numbering, and reverse MP can theoretically detect any directed subgraph pattern. \end{corollary}